Who can travel to NZ

 New Zealand has quarantine-free travel arrangements with some countries.
 Travelling quarantine-free means you do not have to enter managed isolation.
 Normal immigration rules apply for quarantine-free travel.

 There are exceptions for some vessels.
 These include cargo ships, fishing vessels unloading catch, and ships coming from Antarctica.

 Travel from very high risk countries is temporarily restricted to New Zealand citizens, partners and dependent children of New Zealand citizens, and parents of dependent children who are New Zealand citizens.

 Pre-departure testing to enter NZ

 Most people must have a negative COVID-19 pre-departure test result before travelling to New Zealand.
 Some people do not need to get pre-departure tests.

 If you are not a New Zealand citizen, you must meet COVID-19 vaccination requirements before flying to New Zealand.

 Entering managed isolation and quarantine (MIQ)

 It is important that people returning to New Zealand do their part to stop COVID-19 spreading in New Zealand.

-If you are returning to New Zealand, you legally must complete at least 14 days of managed isolation or quarantine, unless you are arriving under quarantine-free travel.
+If you are returning to New Zealand, you legally must complete a stay in MIQ, unless you are arriving under quarantine-free travel.
 You will also be tested for COVID-19 during your stay in a facility.